CierraO/2020-Game-Jam/readme.txt

+In a post-apocalyptic world where robots are selected through competition to help the world rebuild, travel through a mysterious forest on your way to a competition while avoiding capture by a threatening stranger.
+Navigate across platforms and over spikes, bounce on mushrooms, and travel through magical warp zones as the forest grows stranger and stranger.
+But be careful, because your lantern will slowly lose light as you progress.
+Play Lantern and discover true meaning of cooperation through a puzzle-platformer adventure.

 CONTROLS
 Press A or the left arrow key to move forward.
 Press D or the right arrow key to move backward.